PacketFence Clustering Guide

 Things to take into consideration while performing the cluster setup:

-• While going through the configurator to configure the network interfaces, you will need to set an interface to management and high-availability.
+• While going through the configurator to configure the network interfaces, set an interface to management and high-availability.

-• While going through the configurator to configure the network interfaces, you will need to set an interface to registration.
+• While going through the configurator to configure the network interfaces, set an interface to registration.

 7.2.1.
 Cluster configuration

-When you are at the step where you need to configure your cluster.conf during the cluster setup, refer to the example below to build your cluster.conf.
+When at the step where the cluster.conf needs to be configured during the cluster setup, refer to the example below to build the cluster.conf.

 [general]